misken/pcda/_build/html/_sources/pcda_vm.rst.txt

 The following Installation Guide is from several years ago.
 Obviously, the filename and file size have changed.
 But, the steps are the same.
-The OVA file for this year is called pcda-2204-f24.ova and has a file size of 13,476,107 kilobytes in Windows (just under 13.5Gb).
+The OVA file for this year is called pcda-2204-f24.ova and has a file size of 14,550,287 kilobytes in Windows (just over 14.5Gb).

 * `pcda Installation Guide for home use <https://docs.google.com/document/d/1-So9nFP9MXBX7Q6xe2GJRoNK7buaRDtX/edit?usp=sharing&ouid=108213286032058571069&rtpof=true&sd=true>`_